Frequently asked questions

 Is there an interview?

-Where are the places?
+Where are the placements?

 How much does it cost?

 There is no cost to the student.
-Students will receive a salary for the 12-month contract.
-This is currently at the national living wage.
+Students will receive a salary for their 12-month contract.
+This will be paid within a range broadly in line with the national living wage.
+However, the firms will be setting their own specific salary levels.

 Will I get travel expenses?